brotatotes/bht-automation/bht gen 1/Matthew/Chapter 20/Matthew 20 15 bht.md

 3. "Heaven and glory is his own, of his own preparing and giving; and both grace and glory are disposed of, and that very rightly and lawfully, according to his sovereign good will and pleasure."

 ### John Wesley:
-1. "Is it not lawful for me to do what I will with my own?" - This quote highlights the divine authority and sovereignty of God, emphasizing that He has the right to distribute rewards as He sees fit, even if it seems unfair to human understanding.
+1. "Is it not lawful for me to do what I will with my own?" - This quote highlights the idea that God has the right to bestow blessings and rewards as He sees fit, regardless of what humans may think or understand.
 2. "Can it be inferred from hence, that it is lawful, or possible, for the merciful Father of spirits to 'Consign an unborn soul to hell?
-Or damn him from his mother's womb?'" - This quote questions the notion that God would condemn someone to eternal damnation from birth, challenging the idea of predestination and emphasizing God's mercy and fairness.
+Or damn him from his mother's womb?'" - This quote challenges the notion that God would condemn someone to eternal damnation before they are even born, emphasizing the mercy and fairness of God.

-3. "Is thine eye evil because I am good - Art thou envious, because I am gracious?" - This quote points out the tendency of a selfish and envious heart to resent God's generosity towards others.
-It highlights the need to guard against jealousy and embrace a spirit of gratitude and contentment.
+3. "Is thine eye evil because I am good - Art thou envious, because I am gracious?" - This quote points out the tendency for envy and selfishness to cloud one's perception of God's goodness and grace, reminding readers to guard against such negative attitudes.

 ## Generation Details